-The Durham Ministry Team coordinates our involvement with local ministries tackling important social issues, such as domestic and sexual violence, hunger, homelessness, and unplanned pregnancy.
+The Durham Ministry Team coordinates our involvement with local ministries tackling important social issues, such as hunger, homelessness, and community development.
 Contact Bo Harrison for more information.

 Deep Common Journey Partners